 Maria Josepha of Saxony is not really a well-known person, perhaps because the man she married died before he became King, but she became the mother of three Kings, including the tragic Louis XVI.

-They married on 9 February 1747, and their first child was born 26 August 1750, a daughter named Marie Zéphyrine.
+They married on 9 February 1747, and their first child was born on 26 August 1750, a daughter named Marie Zéphyrine.
 She would die young.
-The next two children, both sons, would also die young.
-The fourth child was Louis XVI, who would marry Marie-Antoinette.
+The following two children, both sons, would also die young.
+The fourth child was Louis XVI, who would marry Marie Antoinette.
 The fifth child eventually became Louis XVIII, but he would die without issue.
 So the sixth child became Charles X of France.
 They had two more living daughters, and she suffered four stillbirths and a miscarriage.